Pump Impeller Repair

 The original wear ring surfaces were machined undersized to clean-up the worn material and to allow for the installation of new replaceable wear rings.

-The impeller drive hub bore was machined with an oversized diameter and counterbored as shown in this view.
+The impeller drive hub bore was machined to an oversized diameter and counterbored as shown in this view.

 Also, as shown in this view, the oversized bore was threaded to allow for the installation of a custom repair insert.